GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/keywords.md

 - Gives the unit a Shield token when played/deployed

 ### Bounty
-- Triggers an ability for the opponent when the unit is defeated/captured
-- Multiple Bounty abilities can exist on one unit
+- "Bounty" is a keyword followed by an em dash and ability text whose effect is the same as the triggered ability: "**When Defeated/When Captured:** An opponent may resolve the following ability.
+That opponent is considered to control this ability."

 ### Smuggle [Y]
-- Allows playing a card from the resource zone for cost Y
-- Multiple Smuggle abilities can exist on one card
-- Counts as both entering play and being played
-- Replaced by top card of deck when played
+- "Smuggle" is a keyword whose effect is the same as the constant ability: "You may pay cost Y to play this card from your resource zone, replacing it with the top card of your deck.
+This ability is active while this card is a resource," where Y is the cost in brackets following "Smuggle."

 {{< alert type="warning" >}}
 A player can use Smuggle even with an empty deck, but won't replace the card in their resource zone.